-Recognized as a “Rising Star” in antitrust litigation, Abram Ellis is a Partner in the Firm’s Washington, D.C. office.
+Recognized as a “Rising Star” and “Next Generation Lawyer” in antitrust litigation, Abram Ellis is a Partner in the Firm’s Washington, D.C. office.
 His practice comprises all aspects of competition law, from defending clients against complex class action antitrust litigation to helping clients obtain regulatory clearance from domestic and international competition authorities for significant transactions.
-An integral member of the “Antitrust Team of the Year” (Chambers USA 2016), Abram is particularly experienced in antitrust litigation involving complex financial instruments.
-He has also represented numerous healthcare clients in antitrust class actions and related government investigations.
+Abram is particularly experienced in antitrust litigation involving complex financial instruments, the healthcare industry and employment issues.

-In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on the regulatory matters relating to cross-border activities, including on OFAC and FCPA matters.
+In addition to his robust antitrust practice, Abram advises leading private equity funds, financial institutions and major corporations on regulatory and compliance matters relating to cross-border activities, including with respect to OFAC, FCPA and export matters.

 Read Full Biography...

-- Tradeweb in antitrust class actions involving interest rate swaps.
+- Tradeweb in dismissal of antitrust class actions involving interest rate swaps

-- HCA Inc. in antitrust actions involving ambulatory surgery centers and certain compensation matters.
+- HCA Inc. in antitrust actions involving ambulatory surgery centers and nurse compensation

-- Blackstone in antitrust class actions involving alleged collusion for leveraged-buyout transactions.
+- Micron in dismissal of antitrust class actions involving DRAM

 University of Michigan Law School, 2005 J.D.